secretstartups/handbook/support/training/transition_training_module_gitlab_learn.html.md

 - The quizzes have the correct answers.
 - By completing the pathway it will show 100% completed.

-### Step 5 - Request final request from L&D team  and publish
+### Step 5 - Request final review from the L&D team and publish

-- Put a comment in the issue create in the first step requesting the final review.
+- Put a comment in the issue created from the first step to request a final review.
 - Once the pathway has been approved and depending on the audience, change it to public.